 - Never My Fault: Generally averts this- he has a habit of frankly and openly admitting his mistakes, without any indication that he expects to be pitied.
 However, he falls hard into this trope in the second movie, where (probably while going through alcohol withdrawal) he abruptly accepts and internalizes Jack's blame of Will for where his life went wrong, and immediately turns on Will.
 By the third movie he's back to averting it, when he tells Elizabeth that even though he truly did not know her father had been murdered, he knows that this doesn't make up for his other sins.

 - No Good Deed Goes Unpunished: After Jack tries to escape his hanging at the end of the first movie, Norrington decides to give him a day's head start out of gratitude for helping save Elizabeth.
 In Dead Man's Chest it's revealed he chased Jack into a hurricane, lost his crew, became disgraced and fell out of the Navy, turned to alcoholism and piracy himself, and now has a warrant for his arrest and execution for extending Jack the mercy in the first place (to say nothing of the court martial he would face for losing a ship and crew).
-It makes his exchange with Jack in the first movie, where he prepares to execute Jack for piracy even though he saved Elizabeth, all the more ironic and Harsher in Hindsight.Norrington: One good deed is not enough to redeem a man of a lifetime of wickedness.
+It makes his exchange with Jack in the first movie, where he prepares to execute Jack for piracy even though he saved Elizabeth, all the more ironic.Norrington: One good deed is not enough to redeem a man of a lifetime of wickedness.

 Captain Jack: Though it seems enough to condemn him.